theClarkSell/HTML5-Compiler/2- HTML5 Core/readme.md

 	![Changing the Browser Mode in IE9's F12 Developer Tools](https://github.com/csell5/HTML5-Compiler/raw/master/2-%20HTML5%20Core/labs/assets/ie9BrowserMode.png "IE9 Browser Tools")

 3. In the last example, we used Modernizr to detect support for an HTML5 feature.
-We can use Modernizr for video, but its also possible to use a built-in compatability feature of the `<video>` and `<audio>` tags to handle those cases where the Media in the borwser is not supported.
+We can use Modernizr for video, but its also possible to use a built-in compatibility feature of the `<video>` and `<audio>` tags to handle those cases where the Media in the browser is not supported.

 4. If Media isn't supported by the user's browser, the video or audio elements will not be rendered, and the browser will instead render anything inside the `<video>` and `</video>` tags, be it text or another HTML element.
 We can use this feature to add a Flash or Silverlight `<object>` tag that will render the video using those technologies as a fallback.
 If the browser does support `<video>,` the Flash or Silverlight video will never load